I'm a member

 AND meet the following audiologic criteria:

 An implantable bone conduction (bone-anchored) hearing aid may be considered medically necessary as an alternative to an air conduction CROS hearing aid in patients 5 years of age and older with single-sided sensorineural deafness and normal hearing in the other ear.
+The pure tone average air conduction threshold of the normal ear should be better than 20 dB measured at 0.5, 1, 2, and 3 kHz.

 Other uses of bone conduction (bone-anchored) hearing aids, including bilateral implantation or use in patients with bilateral sensorineural hearing loss is considered investigational.